-In turning fifty five one might expect a few “getting old” comments.
+In a few short months I will be sixty years old and one might expect a few “getting old” comments.

-There was one comment made, which in hindsight, was a compliment.
+There was one comment recently made, which in hindsight, which I guess could be considered a compliment.

 It was a quote by actress Bonnie Hunt.

 “Just ’cause there’s snow on the roof doesn’t mean there’s not a fire inside.”

 Though I accept I am maturing in age, I do not feel old.

 My mind is 29, my soul is 39, my health is at 49, yet my drivers license reflects 59.

 I am merely closer to home than I was twenty years ago.

 Billy Graham, wrote a book, entitled Nearing Home.

 In 2012 Reverend Graham was asked why he wrote this book at this stage of his life.